The emergence of virtual playgroup

 Members share ideas for art and craft, imaginative play, physical play, sensory play, literacy and numeracy.
 There are regular story time sessions, live-streamed shows by children’s entertainers, and parents can get professional advice to help them look after youngsters’ emotional wellbeing, too.

-To see what’s on offer from your state or territory playgroup organisation, and join the digital playgroup revolution, here are some handy links:
+To see what’s on offer from your state or territory playgroup organisation, and to join the digital playgroup revolution, here are some handy links:

 What is the ‘Love Stories’ campaign?